16 August 2018

 All parts of the electricity supply system, including the lines and wires on your property, should be treated as live at all times.
 Stay safe around them.

 We are not required to carry out our responsibilities if an event has occurred which is beyond our reasonable control and which prevents or delays us from carrying out those responsibilities.
 Some examples are:

 b. our arrangements with an electricity metering provider have been suspended or ended;

-The electricity supply system is complex and sometimes parts of it may not function as they are supposed to.
+The electricity supply system is complex and sometimes parts of it may not function as they are supposed to, for example if there is a storm or an accident, or if the supply needs to be urgently cut off for safety reasons.
 When this happens, the supply of electricity to you may be interrupted or otherwise affected.
 Using third parties, we will do our best to make sure that the supply of electricity to your property is fixed as soon as we can in the circumstances.
 We will continue to perform our responsibilities that are not affected by these events and we will do everything we reasonably can to make sure your electricity supply is returned to normal as soon as is reasonably practicable.
 We are not responsible for any damage that results from electricity supply fluctuations.

 Installing surge protection can protect your appliances from fluctuations in frequency, voltage and problems with the electricity we supply.